Home » Water Quality » Contaminants » TDS In Water: What It Is & How to Calculate

 How Does TDS Get in Water?

-There are three main ways TDS can get into your water: from the water itself, from the air, and the ground.
-For example, some cities and towns treat their water with chemicals to kill bacteria and other harmful organisms.
+For example, most US cities and towns treat their water with disinfectants like chlorine to kill bacteria and other harmful organisms.

-If you see a lot of white sediment or foam in your water pitcher, there’s chlorine or chloramine in your tap water.
-Chlorine makes tap water taste great (and smell great), but it can react with certain organic compounds to form substances like trihalomethanes (THMs).
+Of course, this means it’s fairly common for there to be high levels of these chemicals in your drinking water.
+Chlorine makes tap water taste and smell great, but it can react with certain organic compounds to form substances like trihalomethanes (THMs).

 List of Organic & Inorganic Total Dissolved Solids in Water